ImRohitSingh/oauth2/README.md

 # oauth2

 Securing rest endpoints using OAUTH2 tokens.
-The application also sends actuator metrics to [Graphite](https://github.com/ImRohitSingh/oauth2/blob/main/HELP.md#graphite) which can me monitored using [Grafana](https://grafana.com/).
+The application also sends actuator metrics to [Graphite db](https://github.com/ImRohitSingh/oauth2/blob/main/HELP.md#graphite) which can be monitored using [Grafana](https://grafana.com/).

 ## Authorization Details